It's a secret: California keeps key virus data from public

+But with the state starting to emerge from its worst surge, his administration won’t disclose key information that will help determine when his latest stay-at-home order is lifted.

-State officials said they rely on a very complex set of measurements that would confuse and potentially mislead the public if they were released.
+State health officials said they rely on a very complex set of measurements that would confuse and potentially mislead the public if they were made public.

 As cases surged after Thanksgiving, Newsom tore up his playbook.
 Rather than a county-by-county approach, he created five regions and established a single measurement — ICU capacity — as the determination for whether a region was placed under a stay-at-home order.